sky-uk/feed/README.md

 ## Known Limitations

-* SSL termination is not supported directly, it is expected the ELB or something else will be terminating SSL.
+* SSL termination is not supported directly.
+It is expected the ELB or something else will be terminating SSL.
 * nginx reloads can be disruptive.
 On reload, nginx will finish in-flight requests, then abruptly close all server connections.
 This is a limitation of nginx, and affects all nginx solutions.
+We mitigate this by:
+    * Rate limiting reloads.
+This is user configurable.
+    * Using service IPs, which are stable.
+Reloads will only happen if an ingress or service changes, which is rare compared to pod changes.
 * feed-dns only supports a single hosted zone at this time, but this should be straightforward to add support for.
   PRs are welcome.